What are you looking for?

 4. Impala Lily (Adenium multiflorum)

 Also known as Adenium obesum, the impala lily is a smallish succulent tree or shrub with a fleshy water-storing trunk.
-It can reach up to three metres or 10 feet in height, and contains a toxic white latex that contains cardioactive steroids and glycosides.
+It’s a unique plant in Kenya that can reach up to three metres or 10 feet in height, and contains a toxic white latex that contains cardioactive steroids and glycosides.

 Adenium obesum (impala lily)